What I Believe About Bloomington

 These are truly extraordinary days for Bloomington.
 We've seen remarkable growth in recent years, and we are known regionally and nationally for our wonderful quality of life.
 Our challenge is to ensure Bloomington's resilience and sustainability.

-In the next ten years, Bloomington will build out the Trades District, renew and re-purpose the Hospital Site, launch Switchyard Park, build affordable housing, and continue to renew and strengthen our neighborhoods.
+In the next ten years, Bloomington will build out the Trades District, renew and re-purpose the Hospital Site, realize the vision for Switchyard Park, build affordable housing, and continue to renew and strengthen our neighborhoods.
 On a broader level, we are challenged to respond to the addiction crisis and to issues of poverty and homelessness in our city.
 We need to make data-informed decisions that support our social, economic and environmental well-being, and that help ensure that everyone can benefit from our success.